 3. Buffalo Fried Oysters

 Fan of buffalo wings?
 Try these Buffalo Fried Oysters.
-Oysters are marinated in Frank’s Red Hot Sauce, battered, fried, then topped with a Frank’s butter sauce.
-Frank’s doesn’t get any better than that.
-Get the recipe here.
+Oysters are marinated in Frank's Red Hot Sauce, battered, fried, then topped with Frank's butter sauce.

 4. Southern Fried Oysters